Active Substance: brentuximab vedotin

 Why has Adcetris been approved?

-The CHMP noted that, despite the fact that there were limited data and the studies did not compare Adcetris with a control treatment, Adcetris was considered beneficial for patients with HL and sALCL whose cancer had come back or had not responded to therapy.
-In these patients, who generally have poor outcomes and lack suitable treatments, Adcetris could lead to a complete response or could enable them to undergo potentially curative treatments.
+The CHMP noted that, despite limited data and studies that did not compare Adcetris with a control treatment, Adcetris was considered beneficial for patients with HL and sALCL whose cancer had come back or had not responded to therapy.
+In these patients, who generally have poor outcomes and lack suitable treatments, Adcetris could lead to a cure or could enable them to undergo potentially curative treatments.
+In addition, giving Adcetris to patients who have had a stem cell transplant and are considered at risk of the cancer progressing or coming back, resulted in a clear clinical benefit.
 The Committee further noted that the overall safety profile of Adcetris was acceptable for these patients.
 Therefore, the CHMP decided that Adcetris’s benefits are greater than its risks and recommended that it be given marketing authorisation.

 What information is still awaited for Adcetris?